There’s a dark side to seeing in a new year.

 (Needless to say – everything on this dream board came to be)

 Step 5: Create An Actionable Theme for the year ahead

 Warning: now is not the time to create a super-duper detailed step-by-step action plan for each goal!

 It goes against logic, but it turns out the most effective way to start working towards your goals is way more basic:

 What you do is, you review your dream board.
 And you choose a word or a phrase that sums up everything you want to achieve this year.

-And this phrase becomes your 2021 theme.
+And this phrase becomes your theme for the year.

 And the theme is like a lighthouse, bringing you back to what’s important to you if you ever lose your way.